As writers and world travelers, one of the most common questions we get asked is, “How can I save money at Disney World?”

 Step 3: Booking Lodging at Disney World

-At one time, this was the most straightforward part about visiting Disney for free.
-Now, it’s a bit up in the air.
+So, this is maybe the most straightforward part about visiting Disney for free.

 So, what hotels near Disney World accept Marriott points?
-I’m particularly interested in these two:
+Here are a few options:

 - SpringHill Suites Orlando at Flamingo Crossing/Western Entrance